biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 After you created the new font families using `@font-face`, you can use those font families in your `index.css` file to set the font for your website.

 In order to set the font for your whole website, you can use the CSS `body` selector.
-All of the important HTML elements that display your content are inside the `body` tag.
+This means that all of the HTML elements that 'live' inside your `body` tag will have this font.

 Copy the following code in your `index.css` file.